jmonlong/parakit/README.md

 ## Output

-Example of a summary figure generated by Parakit:
+Example of a summary figure generated by Parakit.

 ![](example.summary.graph.jpg)